andja45/catan-frontier-settlements/README.md

 # Catan Frontier Settlements

 Catan: Frontier Settlements is our implementation of the famous board game.
-This project is built as a network multiplayer application, allowing players to connect from different devices over a network to play together in real-time.
+The project is built as a networked multiplayer application, allowing players to connect from different devices and play together in real time.

-Beyond the full core gameplay, this version has several additional features:
+In addition to the full core gameplay, this version includes several extra features:
-- Parallel Game Sessions: The server can host multiple game rooms at once, enabling different groups to play separate matches simultaneously.
+- Parallel Game Sessions: The server supports multiple game rooms at once, allowing different groups to play separate matches simultaneously.
-- Customizable Game Rooms: The host can choose custom settings for their game: the number of players, victory point threshold and map options.
+- Customizable Game Rooms: The host can configure settings such as the number of players, victory point threshold, and map options.
-- In-Game Chat: For players to interact and negotiate during the game.
+- In-Game Chat: Players can communicate and negotiate during the match.
-- Game History and Statistics: After the game, players can view game statistics and match information.
+- Game History and Statistics: After each game, players can review match data and statistics.
-- Custom and Random maps: Game supports randomized boards and custom map configuration along with map extension for 6 players.
+- Custom and Random maps: The game supports both randomized boards and custom map configurations, including extended maps for up to 6 players.

 ## Installation